 A therapeutic process using somatic therapy is always a very personal experience which follows no set protocols, but looks to establish trust and understanding with the client, so that we can work together to give space and openness to that which arises and that which the client wishes to transform in their lives.

 I use Somatic Experiencing® which is a body based therapy designed specifically to work with trauma and Post Traumatic Stress Disorder (PTSD) developed by Dr Peter Levine.

-Somatic Experiencing looks to discharge excess stress (undischarged sympathetic energy) and help clients move out of states of shutdown or freeze state, allowing them to discovery a dynamic equilibrium to their health.
-Both of these styles of work are extremely helpful in healing the nervous system, leaving you empowered, open, relaxed and ready to go.
+Somatic Experiencing looks to discharge excess stress (undischarged sympathetic energy) and help clients move out of states of shutdown or freeze state, allowing them to discover a dynamic equilibrium to their health.
+This style of work is extremely helpful in healing the nervous system, leaving you empowered, open, relaxed and ready to go.

 This work can be done in person or online.
 Currently, all sessions are being given online until further notice.